corelight/zeek2es/Readme.md

                         The time zone of the Zeek logs. (default: GMT) -k KEYWORDS, --keywords KEYWORDS
+                        A comma delimited list of text fields to add a keyword subfield. (default: service) -a LAMBDAFILTER, --lambdafilter LAMBDAFILTER
+                        A lambda function, when eval'd will filter your output JSON dict. (default: empty string) -f LAMBDAFILTERFILE, --lambdafilterfile LAMBDAFILTERFILE
-                        A comma delimited list of text fields to add a keyword subfield. (default: service) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
+                        A lambda function file, when eval'd will filter your output JSON dict. (default: empty string) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
+  -c, --cython          Use Cython execution by compiling and loading the local zeek2es.so file through an import.
+Run python setup.py build_ext --inplace first to make your zeek2es.so file!
   -z, --supresswarnings
                         Supress any type of warning.
 Die stoically and silently.
 ```